 When you add the $75 bonus cash back and $45 standard cash back together, you get a total of $120 annual cash back for groceries.
 That’s a third of the $360 you would earn from the Blue Cash Preferred Card from American Express.

-Although Chase Freedom has rotating categories, the card consistently features 5% bonus cash back on things that matter to me.
+Although Chase Freedom Flex has rotating categories, the card consistently features 5% bonus cash back on things that matter to me.
 Aside from groceries, it’s common to find gas stations and department stores on the cash back calendar every year.
-Learn more about Chase Freedom here.

 Citi Double Cash